open-policy-agent/opa/docs/docs/debugging/index.md

 ---
-title: Debugging OPA
+title: Debugging
 ---

+# Debugging Rego Policies

 This section outlines the various tools and techniques that can be used to debug OPA, both as a component in a distributed system and as a policy engine evaluating the Rego language.

-# Debugging Rego Policies

 Debugging Rego is crucial to ensuring OPA functions properly, as its policy engine evaluates policies written in Rego.
 Effective Rego debugging helps